 Swedish Knife Bayonet for the M1896 Rifle

-On the blade it is marked on the ricasso with Nr.
-220 and maker marked EJAB with crown on top.
-Otherside of the ricasso it is marked with crown.
+On the blade it is marked on the ricasso with EAB, which stands for Erik Anton Berg of Eskilstuna it has been made between 1899-1912.
+Other side of the ricasso it is marked 138 with crown on top.
 Blade has been sharpened

-The underside of the cross-guard has also a marking with EJAB with crown and anker and a 2nd crown, it is numbered 688.
+The underside of the cross-guard has also a marking with EJAB (Eskilstuna Jernmanufactur AB) with crown and anker and a 2nd crown.

 With these daggers it was very common practice to replace parts.
 All parts were interchangeble also under different makers.
-The fact that the cross-guard and blade have the same number is not often seen.
+The fact that the cross-guard and blade and scabbard are of different makers is very normal.
+Also redesignation of the weapon is normal.